 Although the more overt global communication challenges arise from language barriers, there are other more nuanced factors that contribute to intercultural miscommunication as well.
 Many of those factors are linked to the fact that different cultures use language differently.
-What one culture feels to be a very positive communication style can often be considered a very poor communication style in another culture.
+What one culture feels to be a very positive communication style can often be considered an inferior communication style in another culture.

-The proof of the fact that culture impacts significantly on language style and usage is that, despite the fact that the UK and the United States have a common language, communication difficulties still frequently arise between business people from the States and the UK.
+The proof of the fact that culture impacts significantly language style and usage is that, despite the fact that the UK and the US have a common language, communication difficulties still frequently arise between business people from the US and the UK.
 They have a common language but very different views on how that language should be applied.

 Culture is often measured by various dimensions or variables.
-A few of these dimensions include: hierarchy vs. equality, individualistic vs. collectivistic, and flexible vs. order.
+These dimensions include hierarchy vs. equality, individualistic vs. collectivistic, and flexible vs. order.
 This blog will focus on the cultural dimension of direct vs. indirect communication styles.

-Although there will always be variability and exceptions, national cultures tend lean more as either direct communicators or indirect communicators.
+Although there will always be variability and exceptions, national cultures tend to lean more toward either direct communicators or indirect communicators.

 Direct communicators are characterized by overt and explicit handling of conflict.
 Whereas indirect communicators are characterized by the use of implicit modes of communication when addressing conflict.

-To understand the the difference between direct and indirect communication styles, please see the brief case study below:
+To understand the difference between direct and indirect communication styles, please see the brief case study below.

 “The VP of sales politely asked her subordinate if it would be possible for him to speed up the completion of an important proposal for a client by three weeks.
 Her subordinate knew he had a very full schedule and it would be difficult, but said, “I’ll try.”
 He then put the request on the back burner until the VP contacted him three weeks later and asked for the proposal.
 The subordinate apologized and didn’t understand why the VP wouldn’t have contacted him again if the proposal was so urgent.”